 Practical Management and Prevention Strategies

-While not all cases of PPD are preventable, proactive strategies can reduce the severity of symptoms and ensure a faster recovery.
+While not all cases are preventable, proactive strategies can reduce symptom severity and ensure a faster recovery.

 - Prenatal Screening: Discussing mental health history with providers before delivery allows for a pre-emptive depression treatment plan.